Letractively/typhoonae.redis/README.rst

 perform server side union, intersection, difference between sets, and so forth.
 Redis supports different kinds of sorting abilities.

+Since Redis supports master-slave replication with very fast non-blocking first synchronization, auto reconnection on net split, and so forth, it is very interesting as Datastore backend for TyphoonAE.
+This package contains the API proxy stub to seamlessly connect TyphoonAE or the Google App Engine SDK to a Redis database server.

 See http://code.google.com/p/redis for further information on Redis.